tiwilliam/hookit/README.md

 ## Execute scripts in any language

-On webhook the server will try to execute a script located at `<scripts>/<repository>/<branch>`.
+On recieving a webhook the server will try to execute a script located at  `.../<owner>/<repository>/<branch>`, hookit will pass some arguments with useful data.
-The script will run with arguments containing repository, branch and commit hash.
 An example script may look like:

     #!/usr/bin/env python

-    import sys
+    import argparse
     from subprocess import call

-    branch = sys.argv[1]
+    parser = argparse.ArgumentParser(description='Hook some hooks.')
+    parser.add_argument('--repository')
+    parser.add_argument('--branch')
-    repo = sys.argv[2]
+    args = parser.parse_args()

-    message = 'You have changes in the %s branch of %s' % (branch, repo) call(['/usr/bin/say', message])
+    message = 'You have changes in the %s branch of %s' % (args.branch, args.repository) call(['/usr/bin/say', message])

+## Catch all events

+It's also possible to listen for all push events in an organisation or repository.
+Just place your hook script at the level you are interested of (eg. `.../<owner>/<repository>` or `.../<owner>`).

 ## Installation